acweathersby/Ruminate/README.md

 ## Note Database, Query, and Composition Framework

-Ruminate presents a set of systems tuned to the task of taking, storing, and retrieving notes.
+Ruminate presents a set of systems tuned to the task of creating, storing, sharing, and composing notes.

-Notes in the context of ruminate represent a short set of sentences, paragraphs, and short form text data that can be quickly written by a user and referenced later as is or through the dynamic inclusion of the note in other works, including other Ruminate notes.
+A note is any short (less then 10000 characters) of text and textual data that can be quickly written by a user and referenced later as it was made, or through dynamic composition within other notes, or other text based media.

-Ruminate provides resources to store notes in long and short term storage solutions, such as databases or text files, or in system memory.
-A query langauge provides ways to retrieve notes through means other than basic keyword searches or hiearachal catagories such as folders.
+Ruminate is designed to make storage and retrieval of notes trivial, by allowing the choice of storage medium and transmission medium to be aligned with the goals and use cases of the end user.

 Ruminate notes are stored in CRDT ( conflict-free replicated data type) structures, providing a natural means of concurrent editing of note data, either through the act of a single user accessing the same note on different devices, or through multiple users interacting within the same note simultaneously.

 # Features

-## version 1.0 - July 2021
+## version 1.0 - AUG 2021

 - Base Note Structure
 	- Notes can be titled, tagged